AndhikaWB/BuildToolsInspector/README.md

 ### Why Did I Make This?
 Originally, I only needed the build tools because it is required by Flutter.
 I don't like installing VS directly because of its size and the installation is not fully transparent (will mess up my file associations, require admin rights, etc).
 So I tried [PortableBuildTools](https://github.com/Data-Oriented-House/PortableBuildTools), but it still doesn't meet the Flutter requirement and doesn't have much customization.
 I checked the Flutter doctor source code to see what's wrong and it's [more complicated than I thought](https://github.com/flutter/flutter/blob/master/packages/flutter_tools/lib/src/windows/visual_studio.dart).

 ~~Currently, this tool still doesn't achieve what it's intended to do, but I think some people might want to check it.
 It consumes much of my free time so I'm not sure if I can finish it (especially the file extraction part).
 PR(s) are always welcome and I will see what I can do to help.~~ It's not perfect but it's done.
-PRs welcome.
+PRs welcome, or open an issue if needed.

 ### Disclaimer
 - I don't know much about C/C++ and Visual Studio, all I care is to build a desktop app using Flutter (without installing Visual Studio)